What is the Oregon Theater Project?

 - To deepen our understanding of moviegoing in Oregon and how the region fits into a broader context of moviegoing across time and geographic space.

-The Oregon Theater Project originated as a project of a University of Oregon Cinema Studies course, CINE 335 Exhibition & Audiences, taught as a collaboration between Prof. Michael Aronson and librarian Elizabeth Peterson.
+The Oregon Theater Project is a component of a University of Oregon Cinema Studies course, CINE 335 Exhibition & Audiences, taught as a collaboration between Prof. Michael Aronson and librarian Elizabeth Peterson in 2018, 2020, and 2022.
 Students in the course engage in original research using primary and secondary sources to document local film histories and to present their findings.
 The majority of the content on the website is the work of undergraduate students from this class, and as such is an ongoing work in progress.
-The website enables all residents of Oregon—and film scholars everywhere—to easily access this information.
+The website enables all residents of Oregon—and film scholars everywhere—to easily access this information, including our research data (see below).

 The theaters profiled here offer a glimpse into the history of Oregon towns as well as the broader history of film exhibition and distribution.
 Each profile provides basic information about the theater or venue, including the name, address, dates of operation, owners and/or managers, the number of seats, programming, promotional strategies, and other relevant information.
 Profiles may be incomplete as contributors discover new information in the course of their research.